aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
+  - Answer:
     - Set vm.max_map_count to 256 MB
     - Install docker
     - Install Python
     - Download and launch ELK container
     - Enable docker service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.